 Develop their times tables, mental maths and application skills

 Use a range of mathematical tools, instruments and equipment in practical tasks in and out of the classroom

 Develop their maths skills at home through homework tasks

-All pupils have access to the MyMaths and BOFA website and we encourage the use of this at home and in school.
+All pupils have access to the MyMaths and BOFA websites and we encourage the use of these at home and in school.